strykeforce/thirdcoast/README.md

 See examples of usage in [thirdcoast-examples](https://github.com/strykeforce/thirdcoast-examples) repo.

-You can create pre-configured project that use Third Coast with [cookiecutter-robot](https://github.com/strykeforce/cookiecutter-robot).
+You can create pre-configured projects that use Third Coast with [cookiecutter-robot](https://github.com/strykeforce/cookiecutter-robot).